 Inferior Quality Rotors

-Rotors are under a ton of stress and must be up to the job; some after-market rotors simply aren’t up to the job.
+Rotors are under a ton of stress and must be up to the job; some aftermarket rotors simply aren’t.
 I’ve fitted rotors for over twenty-five years.
-While OEM (Original Equipment Manufacturer) and spurious replacement parts may look alike, the materials and manufacturing processes make a huge difference to their performance and durability.
+While OEM (Original Equipment Manufacturer) and spurious replacement parts may look alike, their materials and manufacturing processes make a huge difference in performance and durability.

-In my experience, many replacement rotors just aren’t up to the job.
-It’s okay to use inexpensive spurious parts in noncritical low-stress parts like window motors, door locks, etc.
+It’s okay to use inexpensive spurious parts for noncritical, low-stress applications like window motors, door locks, etc.

 Brakes, steering, and suspension need top-quality OEM components or at least a top-rated parts maker.